 The good news about alpacas is that they generally require the same amount of care (if not less) as horses do.
 They need plenty of fresh clean water and good quality grazing as well as some form of shelter so they can escape from the elements.

-There are some significant difference between the two though that, in my opinion, makes them even easier to care for:
+There are some significant differences between the two though that, in my opinion, makes them even easier to care for:

 - Grooming – Despite their thick coats alpacas don’t need grooming daily, an occasional brush is generally enough although they do need to be sheared once a year.
 Typically done in the spring, you can easily do this yourself though.